KNOWING WHAT TO EXPECT

 This Far And No Farther

-Sometimes parents respond by making it clear it’s an issue that no longer requires discussion.
+Sometimes parents respond by making it clear it’s an topic that no longer requires discussion.
 Although they can discuss the matter, they are quite fragile in dealing with it.
 They have progressed this far and wish to go no further.

 This does not necessarily reflect a negative attitude toward you.
 They know their limits and don’t want to be pushed beyond them.
 Although you need to respect that stance, you can still make efforts to reach out to them.

-In some instances your sexual orientation can be the staging area for constant warfare.
+In some instances your sexual orientation or gender can be the staging area for constant warfare.
 Everything you do and say is viewed as a symptom of your “problem.”
 The hours you keep, your language, choice of friends, vocational selection, school grades, etc. (However, in reality, it may reflect a parent’s feeling of personal inadequacy.)

-As long as this condition exists, both parent and child are in a no-win position.
 Generally speaking, if one parent assumes this extreme a position, the other parent may have difficulty choosing a role that is far from it.
 When relating to their children, parents are often outwardly supportive of each other–even if behind closed doors they don’t completely agree between themselves.

 I’m convinced that most parents who attend a parents’ meeting or who enter into personal conversation with a supportive parent greatly increase the chance that they’ll not remain negative.
 If they won’t attend a meeting, maybe they’ll meet with some parents at a quiet restaurant.
 If all attempts fail, don’t let the situation get you down.
 Find a parent substitute or friend to whom you can turn for support.